wp-plugins/chief-editor/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin helps a multi-site chief editor to manage all drafts across the network.
+This plugin helps a multi-sites "chief editor" to manage all drafts across the network.

 == Description ==

-This plugin is aimed to help the multi site wordpress editor in chief in order to organize publication of posts.
+This plugin is aimed to help the multi-sites wordpress editor-in-chief in order to plan publication of posts.
 All drafts across all sites in the network are shown with a link to the article for quick reviewing.
 Really simple read only plugin, but very useful :)
-To be visible and clicable in the admin panel, the status of posts have to be DRAFT.
+To be visible and clicable on the settings page, the status of posts have to be DRAFT or SCHEDULED.
+Only editors (or higher roles) can use the plugin.

 == Installation ==